Freeze Drying For The Home Gardener

 Blanching your garden produce before freeze drying helps preserve its color, texture, and taste.
 To blanch, briefly immerse the produce in boiling water or steam for a short period and then cool it immediately in ice water to halt the cooking process.
 Blanching times may vary depending on the type of produce, so refer to specific guidelines for each item.

-Also read: The Role Of Freezing In Freeze Drying
+Also read: Understanding Freeze Drying Packaging Options

 Cutting and slicing the produce